 Spotted lanternfly background and risks

 It spends its lifetime sucking plant sap from a wide range of host plants, but it prefers Tree of Heaven (Ailanthus altissima).
 Spotted lanternflies tend to congregate together.
 This mass feeding causes plant stress and decline.
 We are still learning about risks to plant health.
-Grapes and hops will likely be harmed, with potential negative impacts to other landscape and ornamental plants, fruit trees, and hardwoods.
-Feeding by spotted lanternfly results in build-up of sticky excreta which attracts wasps and other insects and causes black sooty molds.
+Grapes are damaged and killed by spotted lanternfly.
+Feeding on young trees is a stressor for other landscape and ornamental plants, fruit trees, and hardwoods, potentially reducing growth and vigor.
+Feeding by spotted lanternfly results in build-up of sticky excreta (honeydew) which attracts wasps and other insects and causes black sooty molds.
+Control of spotted lanternfly increases production costs for nursery stock.
+Businesses may face increased compliance costs to meet regulatory requirements.
+Residents are impacted by spotted lanternfly and the associated honeydew, sooty molds, and stinging insects as populations establish and grow.

 Resources